The Passion of Christ and the Passion of the Church

 - spiritual reassurance that leaves the soul unreconciled and unchanged

 The vinegar scene teaches the faithful how to test offers of help in an age of compromise.
 Not everything given to the suffering Christ is an act of love.
 Not every consolation heals.
-Some only reveal how far the world remains from understanding redemption.
+Some only reveal how far the world and heretics remain from understanding redemption.
 The Church must therefore prefer the hard truth of Calvary to the sour mercy of counterfeit peace.

 Footnotes